-There is a strong longing in the heart of most persons to succeed.
-That’s a given.
-By “succeed” I mean a desire to be accomplished in life so that others might reckon with such status attained.
-You hear severally from the lips of men how they hope not to die a commoner but to leave their marks in the history of humanity, and claim fame for their legacies.
+There is a strong longing for success in every heart. it’s a given.
+By “succeed” I mean a desire to be accomplished in life so that others might reckon with us.
+You hear from men how they hope not to die a commoner but to leave their marks in the history of humanity, and claim fame for their legacies.
 This leads to all manner of pursuit.
-We set targets for ourselves, compete with our imagination of others, and are pushed constantly by the perception of the external environment.
+We set targets for ourselves, compete with our imagination of others, and are pushed constantly by the vagaries of the world systems.

-These false projections in the world are further complicated by our perception of time and its effect on desire.
-Many feel a sense of urgency as age furthers, so as to avoid a loss of motivation and energy to chase their dreams later.
+These false projections in the world are further complicated by our perception of time and its effect on our desires.
+Many feel a sense of urgency as age furthers so as to avoid a loss of motivation and energy to chase their dreams later.
 To be 40 years without owning a home, a car, stable income, proper savings, or a family is generally seen as unacceptable in society.

 This is the context of the heart with which many come to Father God.
 Actually, many find Father in the spaces between need and wants, where what dominates the heart is the desire for things – healing, work, family, food, house, prosperity, education, etc. While the love of the Father will almost always take care of such desires with time, He certainly moves past the things that we want to challenge our notion of where the true value of life lies.

 These kinds of persons (and we are very many) desire to live a linear relationship with Father.
 They want to dance between the extremes of the prayer and the product.
 They want to pray and immediately receive the answers to prayers.
 So they delight in prayer because they hope for the answer to be favourable within the timeframe they have set for Father to respond.
 Surely, these two sides are contained in our walk with Him.
 He is the One who initiates prayer, and the same One who answers the desires of our heart.
 The scripture says that “All eyes look unto Him and He gives them meat in due season” (Psalm 104:27-30).
 He is the One who delights in prayer, as well as in answering them.